ABOUT US

 How is my property affected by Radon?

 When homeowners hear about Radon surveys, lots of questions arise.
-We at the Radon Consultants believe that carrying out a Radon survey is critical to the health of the building occupants.
+We at The Radon Consultants believe that carrying out a Radon survey is critical to the health of the building's occupants.
 By carrying out a Radon survey, our Radon mitigation experts will determine the best solutions.

-This will help reduce the high Radon levels below the recommended levels of 100 Becquerels.
+This will help reduce high Radon level to below the recommended level of 100 becquerels.

 Need advice on Radon testing and survey?
 Call our experts today.